interior-castle/nicomachean-ethics/book-2.md

 There's a nice contrast here: With things that are given by nature, the capacity comes first, and the activity comes from it.
 But in moral matters, you acquire the capacity by first exercising the act.
 The capacity of the senses is had by nature; whereas virtues and arts you exercise before you even get the capacity.

-In short, "states of character arise out of like activites."
+In short, "states of character arise out of like activities."
 For this reason, training in virtue from youth makes a big difference, or perhaps all of the difference, in whether we end up good or bad.

 > A[247]: "Moral virtue is derived from customary activity.
 Now moral virtue, found in the appetitive part, implies a certain inclination to something desirable.
 This inclination is either from nature, which tends to what is agreeable to itself, or from custom, which is transformed into nature."
 >